 4. De-clutter your sleep space.

 Feng Shui principles tell us that the bedroom should be free from clutter.
 Bringing piles of work into the bedroom may symbolize that you are not giving yourself a break making it hard to settle into sleep.
-Leaving stacks of clothes and items strewn around the room may create a sense of being closed in.
+Leaving stacks of clothes, blankets, sheets, and other items strewn around the room may create a sense of being closed in.
 Open your windows, get fresh air in the room and put away unnecessary items.